 Take Back the Week is Project S.A.F.E.'s week of programming dedicated to raising awareness about and preventing sexual assault.
-Programming includes daily community-building and educational activities in the academic quad, and evening special events.
+In-person programming includes daily community-building and educational activities in the academic quad, and evening special events.
+Due to the pandemic, all events were limited to a remote environment.